 Many of our members have no professional experience in the areas they volunteer in.
 We try to draw on the skills that have been built within our community and then use these skills to train people so that our community continues to evolve.
 While much of our focus is on the two main festivals we also run workshops and events outside our festival calendar to help keep the membership involved all year-round.

 It has become necessary to ensure that there is dedicated support for volunteers since the growth of the Festival from its small following to being an event attended by thousands.
-That support is provided by the Producer who sources possibilities for the Society to make savings with it’s suppliers, create paths towards new members and expand opportunities with its existing membership.
-For the big events the Producer manages the daily tasks of creating a large, public festival.
+That support is provided by the Event Co-ordinator who sources possibilities for the Society to make savings with it’s suppliers, create paths towards new members and expand opportunities with its existing membership.
+For the big events the Event Co-ordinator manages the daily tasks of creating a large, public festival.
 Their job involves the acquisition of infrastructure, negotiation with public bodies such as the City of Edinburgh Council, budgets and legal requirements among many, many other things.

 In keeping with Celtic tradition the history of the Festival is maintained mainly through storytelling.
 Beltane lore is held by the Blues, a respected group of the society’s ‘old hands’ who build the stories through their considerable experience in participation and involvement in the Beltane Fire Society.

 You, The Audience

 As long as the Society has existed so have you, our audience, our witnesses.
 You are as big a part of our story as the festivals themselves.
 The festivals were created for you, and you us you are considered participants in the event.
 We couldn’t finish our story of our society without you being a part of it